bryandcoulter/jason-ropp-js-iobp/README.md

 # Banno Onboarding Project

+Questions for Collin:

+Importing webcomponents, where and how.

 ## Description

 This app allows you to create and edit user profiles, each of which have an ID, Name, Number, and Email Address.